NetLogo/Python-Extension/README.md

 This NetLogo extension allows you to run Python code from NetLogo.
 It works with both Python 2 and 3, and should work with almost all Python libraries.

 ## Building
+Make sure your sbt is at least at version 0.13.6

 Run `sbt package`.

 If compilation succeeds, `py.jar` will be created.
-This file and `pyext.py` should then be placed in a folder named `py` in your NetLogo `extensions` directory.
+If compilation succeeds, `py.jar` will be created in the py directory.
+Copy the `py` directory to your NetLogo `extensions` directory.

 ## Using

 As with all NetLogo extensions, you must declare that you're using this extension in your NetLogo code with: